OpenPGP CA: a high-level overview

 Using OpenPGP CA does not require placing trust in an outside third party with potentially conflicting interests.
 This is essential for activists, journalists, and lawyers.

-Bridges between organizations
+Federation: Bridges between organizations

 OpenPGP CA cannot only be used to create authenticated paths between users in a single organization, but also between organizations, in a decentralized, federated manner.

 Affiliated organizations that use OpenPGP CA can easily set up what we call a bridge between their respective CAs.
-Creating a bridge creates authenticated paths between all users in the two organizations - users in each organizations can authenticate keys of users in the other without any additional effort.
+Creating a bridge creates authenticated paths between all users in the two organizations - users in each organization can authenticate keys of users in the other without any additional effort.

 This makes sense when the CA admins believe that the other organization’s CA admin does a good job authenticating their user’s keys in OpenPGP CA.